YannClodong/TuringMachineEditor/README.md

 # Editeur/Simulateur de machine de Turring

-## ❓What is it ?
+## ❓ What is it ?
-TurringEditor est projet Angular permettant d'éditer et de simuler des machine de turring déterministe à plusieurs bande.
+TurringEditor est un projet Angular permettant d'éditer et de simuler des machines de turring déterministe à plusieurs bandes.

 ## 🕹️ Want to test it ?

 Please click on the link bellow to see the live example.<br>
 http://turringeditor.myanime.ovh/

-## 🚀 Lancer
+## 🚀 How to build it ?

 Après avoir installer angular-cli: <br>
 ``ng serve``